offetam/restock_checker/README.md

+Capstone Project
 # restock_checker
- A program to check for high in demand items to check if desired items are in stock
+ A program to check for high in demand items to check if desired items are in stock.